 ‘Customer data’ is personal data processed by Secure Code Warrior (acting as a processor) on behalf of the customer (acting as a controller) to provide our products and/or services.

-A ‘sub-processor’ is a third-party further engaged by Secure Code Warrior to help us process customer data for the same purpose.
+A ‘sub-processor’ is a third-party (such as a contractor, service provider or vendor) further engaged by Secure Code Warrior to help us process customer data for the same purpose.
 We engage different types of sub-processors to perform various functions as explained in the table below.

-Third-parties engaged to process SCW data are not sub-processors, but we follow the same review process outlined below before engaging these vendors.
+Third-parties engaged to process SCW data are not sub-processors, but we follow the same review process outlined below before engaging these service providers.

 We undertake to use a commercially reasonable selection process to evaluate the security, privacy and confidentiality practices of proposed sub-processors before they process customer data.

-We require sub-processors to satisfy equivalent obligations as those required by Secure Code Warrior in our own customer agreements, including provisions to:
+We require sub-processors to satisfy obligations equivalent to those contained in our own customer agreements, including provisions to:

-Where information is transferred to a third country not recognised as providing an adequate or equivalent level of protection by applicable data protection law (‘restricted transfer’), we also ensure the appropriate transfer mechanisms (such as standard contractual clauses) are in place.
+Where information is transferred to a sub-processor or third country not recognised as providing an adequate or equivalent level of data protection (‘restricted transfer’), we ensure adequate transfer mechanisms and appropriate safeguards are in place to protect personal data (such as standard contractual clauses and ISO aligned technical and organisational measures).

 Please refer to our dedicated webpage regarding international transfers of personal data